SNICScienceCloud/technical-training/model-serving/README.md

 2. Public key: `/home/ubuntu/cluster-keys/cluster-key.pub`

-4c.
-Now we start Production and Development servers.
+3. Now we start Production and Development servers.
 But first open `prod-cloud-cfg.txt` delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the section `ssh_authorized_keys:`

-Repeat same step with the `dev-cloud-cfg.txt`.
+Repeat same step 3 with the `dev-cloud-cfg.txt`.
 Delete the old key from the section `ssh_authorized_keys:` and copy the complete contents of `/home/ubuntu/cluster-keys/cluster-key.pub` in the section `ssh_authorized_keys:`

-Now run the `start_instance.py` code.
+4. Run the `start_instance.py` code.

 ```console
 python3 start_instance.py